bajosoto/Spoti-Nerd/README.md

 ## Instructions
 Configuring this tool requires following a simple sequence of steps.
 The good thing is that you get to customize the look and feel according to your needs!

-- Install [Nerd Tool](http://mutablecode.com/apps/nerdtool.html), a simple yet powerful tool allowing to customize and display things on top of the desktop.
+- Install [Nerd Tool](http://mutablecode.com/apps/nerdtool.html), a simple yet powerful tool allowing to customize and display things on top of your desktop.

 - Download or clone this repository in your home folder.
 You can type the following commands in your Terminal:
 ```